arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"I can build a chatbot that tells programming jokes! 🤖😄"* 😄
+*"I've created models that can style transfer like Van Gogh! 🎨"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**